rockit-astro/vaisalad/README.md

 | python3-warwick-observatory-vaisala | Contains the python module with shared code.                                   |
 | observatory-vaisala-data            | Contains the json configuration and udev rules for the La Palma stations.      |

+Alternatively, perform a local installation using `sudo make install`.

 After installing packages, the systemd service should be enabled:

 ```